andythsu/Java-DB/README.md

 `int totalRows = sql.getRowCount(String statement);`

-> statement is the complete SQL.
+> statement is the complete SQL query

 > for example: select count(*) from table ...
 >